-TEMP TEXT
+Export the functionality for clients of the game engine.

 export {has, get, load, unload}

 Load Shaders Asynchronously

 The text resource module can now be used to assist the loading of the shader files asynchronously as plain-text files.
 Since it is impossible to predict when an asynchronous loading operation will be completed, it is important to issue the load commands before the resources are needed and to ensure that the loading operations are completed before proceeding to retrieve the resources.